 Similarly, over-the-counter mouthguards don’t fit your braces.
 What’s more is that these mouthguards are designed to help with grinding your teeth when you sleep, not protecting against orthodontic injuries.

-If you’re a patient of Dr. McGrory, we recommend an orthodontic mouthguard.
+If you’re a patient of Dr. McGrory or Dr. McCarty, we recommend an orthodontic mouthguard.
 Our team can create a customized mold that fits perfectly over your brackets and wires so that you can feel comfortable on the field or in the gym.
 Orthodontic mouthguards are more durable, reliable, and practical than over-the-counter alternatives.
 Although wearing any mouthguard is better than not wearing one at all, it’s essential to invest in protecting your smile — after all, it’s the only smile you have!

-At McGrory Orthodontics, we offer traditional clear and metal braces to shift your teeth in line.
+At McGrory Orthodontics, we offer traditional metal braces and ceramic clear braces to shift your teeth in line.
 With a system of brackets and wires, this treatment option is an excellent fit for patients with moderate to severe orthodontic conditions.
 Just be sure to pair this option with an orthodontic mouthguard!